 College Counseling Services: 859-985-3212 (on-campus, ext.
-3212) After hours/holidays, call Public Safety (ext.
-3333) and ask to speak to the on-call counselor.
+3212) \After hours/holidays, call Public Safety (ext.
+3333) and ask to speak to the on-call therapist.

 College Chaplains (in the Campus Christian Center): 859-985-3134 (on-campus, ext.
-3134) After hours/holidays, call Public Safety (ext.
+3134) \After hours/holidays, call Public Safety (ext.
 3333) and ask to speak to a chaplain iv.
-The Sexual Assault Response Team (SART) can provide the following resources and support and can be accessed by contacting: the Title IX Coordinator, a member of the Student Life Staff (Assistant Vice President for Labor and Student Life, Student Life Team Member), Public Safety, Counseling Services, or College Chaplain.
+The Sexual Assault Response Team (SART) can provide the following resources and support and can be accessed by contacting: the Title IX Coordinator, a member of the Student Life Staff (Assistant Vice President for Student Life, Collegium), Public Safety, Counseling Services, or College Chaplain.